SumoLogic/sumologic-documentation/docs/send-data/sources/hosted-collectors/amazon-web-services/aws-kinesis-firehose-logs-source.md

 ---
 id: aws-kinesis-firehose-logs-source
+title: AWS Kinesis Firehose for Logs Source
 ---

-# AWS Kinesis Firehose for Logs Source

 An AWS Kinesis Firehose for Logs Source allows you to ingest CloudWatch logs or any other logs streamed and delivered via AWS Kinesis Data Firehose.